mrkkrp/markkarpov.com/post/putting-together-a-form-validation-library.md

 result, which is already modelled by `BranchState`, so we just wrap that function, call it `FormParser` and let the types guide us.

-An important thing to note that with the short-circuiting behavior of `ParsingFailed`, we can define a meaningful `Alternative`, which means we will be able to use `optional` and `(<|>)` in our parsers instead of what `digestive-functors` do (they have `text` and then `optionalText`, and so
+An important thing to note is that with the short-circuiting behavior of `ParsingFailed`, we can define a meaningful `Alternative`, which means we will be able to use `optional` and `(<|>)` in our parsers instead of what `digestive-functors` do (they have `text` and then `optionalText`, and so